Toggle: English / Spanish

 With treatment, the outlook for most patients is good.
 Studies have shown that most people who receive corticosteroids and cyclophosphamide get much better.

-However, the disease may return in about half of all patients.
-In these cases, the disease usually comes back within 2 years of stopping treatment.
+The disease may return in about half of all patients.
+In these cases, the disease often comes back within 2 years of stopping treatment.

-Complications usually result from lack of treatment.
-Patients with Wegener's granulomatosis develop sores (lesions) in the respiratory tract and the kidneys.
+Complications most often occur when the disease is not treated.
+People with GPA develop tissue damage (lesions) in the respiratory tract and the kidneys.
 Kidney lesions cause

 , which may result in blood in the urine and .
 Kidney disease can quickly get worse.
 Kidney function may not improve even when the condition is controlled by medicines.

-If untreated, kidney failure and death occur in more than 90% of patients.
+If untreated, kidney failure and death occur in most of patients.

 Other complications may include: